AmnesiackY/Hotel-Client-Service/README.md

 Spring Boot microservice for managing hotel clients.
 Built with **Kotlin**, **Spring Boot**, **PostgreSQL**, and **Flyway**.

-This project is focused on clean backend architecture, proper REST API design, and gradual evolution from in-memory storage to a production-ready database setup.
+This project demonstrates clean backend architecture, proper REST API design, and controlled database schema evolution with Flyway in a production-ready persistence setup.

 ---